zvoverman/text-summarizer/extension/README.md

 - **Dark Mode:** Toggle between light and dark modes for a comfortable reading experience.

+- **Cross-browser Compatibility:** Runs on Firefox and Safari.

+> *Note* - Chromium based browsers are not supported due to varying support for manifest v3.
+Support for Chromium based browsers may be implemented in the future.

 ## Installation

 1. **Download:** Get the extension files from the [GitHub repository](https://github.com/zvoverman/text-summarizer.git).

 2. **Load Extension:**
     - Unzip the downloaded files.
-    - Open your browser and go to `chrome://extensions/` (for Chrome) or `about:addons` (for Firefox).
+    - Open your browser and go to `about:debugging` (for Firefox).
+(Safari Documentation to come...)
-    - Enable "Developer mode" in the settings.
-    - Click on "Load unpacked" and select the extension folder.
+    - Click on the "This Firefox" tab on the left sidebar.
+Under the "Temporary Extensions" section, click the "Load Temporary Add-on" button.
+    - Choose the manifest.json file from your extension's directory and click "Open."

 ## Usage

 1. Highlight the text you want to summarize.